The Connection Between Sugar and Stress

 What about those of you who feel like you can’t remember things the way you used to?
 Sugar creates inflammation in your brain too.
 You may lose focus, can’t remember why you went into a room, or forget where you parked your car at the grocery store.
 Less sugar means less inflammation in your brain and more mental clarity.

-What about Type 2 diabetes?
-This is created by too much sugar in your daily diet which increases the amount of insulin in your body, a hormone produced by the pancreas.
+We can’t talk about blood sugar without talking about Type 2 diabetes.
+This condition is created by too much sugar in your daily diet which increases the amount of insulin in your body, a hormone produced by the pancreas.

 Put an end to the sugar-stress cycle

-Maybe for breakfast you heat up a couple slices of the Nutritional Weight & Wellness egg bake you made over the weekend.
-This is a perfect mix of protein (egg and sausage), carb (veggies), and fat (coconut milk) and is versatile enough you can mix different meats and veggies to keep it interesting each week.
-Maybe you still stop for a coffee on the way to work, but this time you order a black coffee or cold brew with heavy cream (or coconut milk if you’re dairy sensitive) and put in a few of your own stevia flavor drops if you like a little extra flavor.
+Breakfast: Maybe for breakfast you heat up a couple slices of the Nutritional Weight & Wellness egg bake you made over the weekend.
+This is a perfect mix of protein (egg and sausage), carbohydrates (veggies), and fat (coconut milk) and is versatile enough you can mix different meats and vegetables to keep it interesting each week.
+If you still want to stop for a coffee on the way to work, order a black coffee or cold brew with heavy cream (or coconut milk if you’re dairy sensitive) and put in a few of your own stevia flavor drops if you like a little extra flavor.

-For lunch, maybe you packed some leftover chili topped with sour cream or avocado.
-If you didn’t have time to make a lunch, perhaps instead of the sandwich, chips, and soda, you find a spot near work that makes a good salad with all the veggies and you make sure it has chicken or steak for your protein.
-You also add in a little sparkling water to give you that bubbly fix.
+Lunch: You pack some leftover chili topped with sour cream or avocado.
+If you didn’t have time to make lunch.
+This is a healthy delicious lunch instead of the sandwich, chips, and soda You can also add a little sparkling water or Zevia soda to give you that bubbly fix.

-Then in the afternoon when you start feeling a little peckish, you grab the meat stick, sugar snap peas, and clementine you threw in your desk drawer.
-Hits the spot and gives you the energy to make it through the end of the work day!
+Afternoon Snack: when you start feeling a little hungry grab the grass fed meat stick, sugar snap peas, and clementine you brought to work.
+It will help with that midafternoon slump by giving you the energy to make it through the end of the workday.

-For dinner, maybe you quickly sauté ground pork (protein), a coleslaw mix with onion and garlic (carbs), and top it with slivered almonds and toasted sesame oil (fat) to make an Egg Roll In A Bowl (being sure to make a little extra to pack for your lunch tomorrow!)
-Then to round out the day, before bed you have some Pumpkin Custard as a snack to help you sleep through the night (and give you that pumpkin fix!).
-Or to keep it low key, you throw some berries in a bowl topped with heavy cream or full-fat coconut milk.
-Yum!
+Dinner: you quickly sauté ground pork (protein), a coleslaw mix with onion and garlic (carbohydrates), and top it with slivered almonds and a drizzle of toasted sesame oil (fat) to make an Egg Roll In A Bowl (being sure to make a little extra to pack for your lunch tomorrow!).

-Get support in creating a real food menu plan in our 12-week Nutrition 4 Weight Loss class series, which comes with a 90 minute consultation.
+Get support in creating a real food menu plan in our Nutrition 4 Weight Loss class available online or in-person.

 Enroll Today